Joecstarr/thesis/sections/tabulation/arborescent/computation/algorithm_for_generation.md

 **Output**

--   All collection of weighted planar trees
+-   A collection of weighted planar trees

 **Routine**

-1. for each combination of $\Gamma_s\in T_s$ and $\Gamma \in T_r$
+1. for each combination of $\Gamma_r\in T_r$ and $\Gamma_s \in T_s$
     1. Compute $\Gamma_r\star \Gamma_s$
 ```

-This modified algorithm serves as the backbone in our generation, but a quick
-example with $\Gamma_r=\LS \iota\LB 1\RB\RS$ as the rootstock input and
+Executing the algorithm with $\Gamma_r=\LS \iota\LB 1\RB\RS$ as the rootstock
-$\Gamma_s=\LS \iota\LB 2\ 0\RB\RS$ as the scion input.
-When executed, the
+and $\Gamma_s=\LS \iota\LB 2\ 0\RB\RS$ produces the tangle
-algorithm will produce the tangle $\iota\LB 2\ 0\ 1\RB$, this output violates
+$\iota\LB 2\ 0\ 1\RB$.
+Unfortunately, this resultant tangle violates the stick
-the stick condition and hence is not a CWPTT.
-This can be rectified with
+condition and hence is not canonical.
+The remainder of this subsection will refine
-additional refinements to address each of the RLITT conditions.
+the grafting algorithm to satisfy each of the RLITT conditions.

 ###### Weight Condition

 The simplest condition to verify is the weight condition.
-We select the
-rootstock and scion to both satisfy the weight condition.
-Grafting the rootstock
+By construction,
-and scion introduces no additional weights at the crafting vertex.
-Meaning, the
+grafting the rootstock and scion introduces no additional weights at the
-weight condition is satisfied with no additional adjustment.
+grafting vertex.
+Meaning, the weight condition is satisfied with no adjustment
+to the algorithm.

 ###### Identity Condition